netdata/netdata/collectors/ebpf.plugin/README.md

-**The eBPF collector is installed and enabled by default on new nightly installations of the Agent**. eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later._
+**The eBPF collector is installed and enabled by default on new nightly installations of the Agent**. eBPF monitoring only works on Linux systems and with specific Linux kernels, including all kernels newer than `4.11.0`, and all kernels on CentOS 7.6 or later.

-If your Agent is v1.22 or older, you will need to [install the eBPF collector and enable it explicitly](#install-and-enable-the-eBPF-collector).
+If your Agent is v1.22 or older, you may to enable the collector yourself.
+See the [configuration](#configuration) section for details.

 ## Charts